 TGay Editor modify:

-If the SAR Configuration element is not present in the frame, tThe Starting Sequence Number subfield of the Block Ack Starting Sequence Control field (see Figure 9-27) contains the sequence number of the first or next (in the case of a renegotiation of a block ack agreement) MSDU to be sent under this block ack agreement.
+The Starting Sequence Number subfield of the Block Ack Starting Sequence Control field (see Figure 9-27) contains the sequence number of the first or next (in the case of a renegotiation of a block ack agreement) MSDU to be sent under this block ack agreement.
 The Fragment Number subfield is set to 0.
-Otherwise if the SAR Configuration element is present in the frame, this indicates that the originator is enabling segmentation and reassembly for this TID and that the Block Ack Starting Sequence Control field is formatted as in Figure 5.
-In this case, MSDU Starting Sequence Number subfield of the Block Ack Starting Sequence Control field contains the sequence number of the first MSDU to be sent under this block ack agreement and the MPDU Starting Sequence Number subfield is set to the first MSDU segment of the indicated MSDU or A-MSDU.